muquit/privategpt/README.md

 ## Install python modules

-- Create python virtual environment first.
-Do not install the modules globally in your system, it can break things.
+- Create python virtual environment first. **Do not install the modules globally in your system, it can break things.**

 ```
 python3 -m venv pvenv
 ```

 If virtual environemnt module is not installed, follow the help message to install it and then create the envionment.
+In Ubuntu, you might see the message to install `apt install python3.12-venv`.
+So, do that first and then go back to the previous step to create the python3 virtual environment.

 - Activate virtual environment.
 In Linux, Mac